chipjarred/Async/README.md

 ### Mutex

-`Mutex` is a class that simplifies guarding shared data for thread safety by providing a `withLock` method to automate locking and unlocking the mutex, which is what should be used most of the time; however,  recognizing that sometimes it's necesary to interleve locking and unlocking different mutexes in ways that aren't always conveniently nestable, it also provides explicit `lock`, `unlock` methods as well as a failable `tryLock`  method that allows you to specify a time-out.
+`Mutex` is a class that simplifies guarding shared data for thread safety by providing a `withLock` method to automate locking and unlocking the mutex, which is what should be used most of the time; however,  recognizing that sometimes it's necesary to interleave locking and unlocking different mutexes in ways that aren't always conveniently nestable, it also provides explicit `lock`, `unlock` methods as well as a failable `tryLock`  method that allows you to specify a time-out.

 ### Future